 A move was made from G-Force to Reynard Motorsport, to join a new design team, led by Will Phillips, and tasked with a brand new car, the Reynard 02S.
 Sadly at the beginning of 2002, Reynard Motorsport when into receivership, but the project continued with teams like Zytek, which eventually entered it @ the 2004 Le Mans 24 hours.
 The car won several European sportscar races, but never got to live up to its full potential.

 After the close of Reynard, Charles' next move was the Tom Walkinshaw Racing Group, where he contributed to several concepts, including a Cadillac Cien production concept, as well as some final suspension signoffs for the Renault Clio-V6.
 In the first quarter of 2003, TWR Engineering's reign as a great automotive industry resource had come to a close.

 TIME LINE: 2003-2005 JAPAN

 2005-2007 UNITED KINGDOM

 For the remainder of 2003, until 2007, Charles joined a project to design a new global platform for Nissan's Qashqai & Rogue.
 It involved exciting times working just outside Tokyo, as well as transferring the work for production in the United Kingdom.
 Since then, the Qashqai and Rogue have sold successfully for Nissan in high volumes, and the model name is still in production today.

 TIMELINE: 2007 - 2015

 With a view to getting back to competitive design, Charles joined the Hendrick Motorsports design team in 2007.
 His designs contributed to the team's championships in 2007, '08, '09, '10, and 2013.
-With those accomplishments and Jeff Gordon's retirement in 2015, Charles decided it was his time to leave the team as well.
-He continues to follow developments in that series and may one day contribute in a consulting or contract role in future.
+With those accomplishments and Jeff Gordon's retirement in 2015, Charles decided it was his time to move on to new accomplishments.